book cover

 Tried this Recipe?
 Tag me Today!Mention @sugarandcharm or tag us #sugarandcharm!

-17 thoughts on “Gingerbread House Recipe to Build One Like a Pro”
+17 thoughts on “Gingerbread House Recipe”

 1. I would like to make this, do you know if margarine would work in place of butter?
 Iโ€™m looking at it in a cost perspective and I doubt that we would eat it.